 In a world of digital music, where millions of songs from the most famous to the most obscure are immediately available to anyone almost anywhere on the planet with a few clicks on a computer, it seems almost absurd that AM radio was still a meaningful popular music medium in my lifetime.
 Sure, it was on its last few breaths from the oxygen tanks slung over the back of its motorized scooter, but in the early eighties AM radio was more than the carnival freakshow of sports, news, and talk it is now.
 In fact, some AM stations were still quite famous.

-One such station was CKOC out of Hamilton which remains the longest continually operating radio station in Canada.
+One such station was CKOC radio out of Hamilton which remains the longest continually operating radio station in Canada.
 I only know that because I just read it on Wikipedia.
-For me, CKOC was famous because it was a Top 40 radio station whose signal reached Sauble Beach over 200km away at a time when the rigidly CRTC controlled Canadian airways meant this area was sadly lacking in radio options (or TV for that matter).
+For me, CKOC radio was famous because it was a Top 40 radio station whose signal reached Sauble Beach over 200km away at a time when the rigidly CRTC controlled Canadian airways meant this area was sadly lacking in radio options (or TV for that matter).

 Sauble Beach was where my family spent all our weekends and some entire weeks during the summers of my youth.
 We had a trailer at Carson’s Camp which we kept there year round, a poor man’s cottage as it were.
 Many of my fondest childhood memories occurred here; I knew that when they were happening and I know it even more so now.